JustFly1984/react-google-maps-api/packages/react-google-maps-api-storybook/README.md

 ![logo](https://raw.githubusercontent.com/JustFly1984/react-google-maps-api/master/logo.png)

 Note: Create **googleMapKey.js** outside src folder of this package to run stories properly.
-You can put your develoepr key here, without having to worry about getting checkedin as this file is gitignored.
+You can put your developer key here, without having to worry about getting checkedin as this file is gitignored.